rwilliams/jrubywiki/C-Extension-Alternatives.md

 JRuby versions prior to 1.6 did not support Ruby C extensions, and even in 1.6 the support is still "in development" and considered experimental.
+As of 1.7, it has been disabled and will likely [be removed](https://twitter.com/headius/statuses/281091403919003649).

 This page lists common C extensions and non-C alternatives you can use to replace them.

 * **[RDiscount][]** - Use [kramdown][], [Maruku][] (pure Ruby) or [markdown_j][] (wrapper around a Java library)